 The approval for these accreditation standards is made under the transitional provision in section 255 of the National Law.
 These guidelines are also published on the Australian Physiotherapy Council website.

-Accreditation of Entry Level Physiotherapy Programs - a manual for universities: The manual available on the Australian Physiotherapy Council website.
+Accreditation of Entry Level Physiotherapy Programs - a manual for universities: The manual is available on the Australian Physiotherapy Council website.
 Please contact the Australian Physiotherapy Council for further details.

 The Physiotherapy Practice Threshold Statements document has been made available on this website in compliance with the National Law and also in the interest of transparency.
 Wherever possible, Ahpra provides web content in accessible formats.
 However, in cases where the documents have been provided by other parties, accessible format files may not be available or be approved for use.